imaa/DynamicDbContext/README.md

 # DynamicDbContext

-It will  allow  you create fully dynamic database from complied in memory assemply with auto  migration using Eniity framework
+It will allow you to create a fully dynamic database from complied in-memory assembly with auto migration using Entity framework

-Tested with MS SQL , Oracle
+Tested with MS SQL, Oracle

 #How to Use Sample